-We will begin registration for our 2017-2018 (September-May) Season on MAY 8th.
-Returning students will have priority through May 20th.
+Registration for our 2017-2018 (September-May) Season begins MAY 8th.
+Returning students have priority through May 20th.
 New students are encouraged to register before May 21ST, but will not be confirmed before that date.
-Our website is now up-to-date with our 2017-2018 season schedule of classes.

 To register for SUMMER, please print and fill out the registration form below.
 A medical release form is also required for campers.
 Send your registration form to The Dance Foundation at 1715 27th Court South, Homewood AL 35209.
 Or, drop by and register.
 We look forward to having your family with us this summer!

 SUMMER (June and July) Policies

 • All registrations are processed according to the date received.